Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 ![Trapezoidal through a sequence of points](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/assets/69509720/725a87c9-7c0f-4fbd-94d2-5bf5696a4dca)

 We talked about the trapezoidal method in one of the point-to-point methods, but now we want to use it as a multi-point method. we already know about the 3 phases in trapezoidal.
 Assume that we want to use point-to-point interpolation on multiple points.
-What's the problem with that? it's the fact that the end effector will stop at all of the points that we want to hit. meaning if we define our points as $P_0, ..., P_n$, and we use point-to-point trajectory planning to go from $P_0$ to $P_1$ and from $P_1$ to $P_2$ and so on and so forth, the end effector will stop at each of the points (in some cases that might be what we want to do but in most cases that highly inefficient). but for now let's implement this for point-to-point trapezoidal. our first goal is to implement something like the figure (a) from the two diagrams about (Reference for picture is ref [10] - Part 3.2.4)
+What's the problem with that? it's the fact that the end effector will stop at all of the points that we want to hit. meaning if we define our points as $P_0, ..., P_n$, and we use point-to-point trajectory planning to go from $P_0$ to $P_1$ and from $P_1$ to $P_2$ and so on and so forth, the end effector will stop at each of the points (in some cases that might be what we want to do but in most cases that highly inefficient). but for now let's implement this for point-to-point trapezoidal. our first goal is to implement something like the figure (a) from the two diagrams about (Reference for picture is ref [10] - Part 3.2.4) - Hence the trapezoidal will reduce to a trianlge for us to hit the max velocity and then immediately enter the deceleration phase. the calculation will look like:

+$$
+\ddot{p} = a(t) =
+\begin{cases}
+  a & 0 \leq t < T/2 \\
+  -a & T/2 \leq t \leq T
+\end{cases}
+$$

+$$
+\dot{p} = v(t) =
+\begin{cases}
+  at & 0 \leq t < T/2 \\
+  -at & T/2 \leq t \leq T
+\end{cases}
+$$

 ### 2.3 - Results